 This course introduces the historical development of Judaism from its origin to the 21st century.
 Special attention is given to factors that shaped this development: geographical, political, economic, social, and theological.
 Three credits.
-Offered 2019-2020.
+Not offered 2020-2021.

 215 Sociology of Religion